Additive posets, CW-complexes, and graphs: Atoms and tiles

 \subsection{Tiles}

-An element $a $ of an additive poset $ A$ is a \emph{tile} if $a \neq 0$ and any two distinct atoms of $A$ belonging to the tail of $a$ are independent from each other.
+An element $a $ of an additive poset $ A$ is a \emph{tile} if $a \neq 0$ and any two distinct atoms belonging to $A_a \subset A$ are independent.
 Clearly, all atoms are tiles.
 All nonzero elements of the tail of a tile are tiles.

-\begin{theor} Let $a$ be a tile of an additive poset $A$.
-Let $I$ be the set of all atoms of the tail $A_a$ of~$a$.
-The additive subposet of $A_a$ generated by $I$ as a $\Z/2\Z$-vector space is isomorphic to the restricted additive powerset $2^I_f$. \end{theor}
+\begin{theor} Let $a$ be a tile in an additive poset $A$.
+Let $I$ be the set of all atoms of $A_a$.
+The additive subposet of $A_a$ additively generated by~$I$ is isomorphic to $2^I_f$. \end{theor}